Debt discharged in bankruptcy is tax free, even if you get a 1099 claiming otherwise.

 - discharge of the debt in bankruptcy.

-You have to file an IRS form to rebut the 1099.
+To avoid including the 1099 total in your taxable income, you have to file an IRS form to rebut the 1099.
 It’s form 982 and right at the top are the boxes to check to invoke the exceptions.

-The form also includes a worksheet to see if you are insolvent for the purposes of this provision of law.
+The form includes a worksheet to see if you are insolvent for the purposes of this provision of law.

 Remember, too, that if you did not have personal liability for the debt, the cancellation of that debt is not even forgiven debt.
 There was no debt.